DNV: Summary

 DNV's history dates from 1864, when Det Norske Veritas was established in Norway to head the technical inspection and evaluation of Norwegian merchant vessels.
 Germanischer Lloyd was founded in Hamburg in 1867 by a group of 600 ship owners, ship builders and insurers.
 The company celebrated its 150th anniversary in 2014.

 On 20 December 2012, the two companies announced the merger, which was approved by competition authorities in South Korea, the US, the EU, and China, thus allowing the merger contract between DNV and GL to be signed on 12 September 2013.
-The independent Det Norske Veritas Foundation owned 63.5% of DNV GL shares and 36.5% of Mayfair Vermögensverwaltung until December 2017, when Mayfair sold its shares to the Det Norske Veritas Foundation.
+From this point, the independent Det Norske Veritas Foundation owned 63.5% of DNV GL shares and Mayfair Vermögensverwaltung owned 36.5%, until December 2017, wherein Mayfair sold its shares to the Det Norske Veritas Foundation.
 DNV GL changed its name to DNV on 1 March 2021.

 In September 2023, it was announced that DNV had acquired the US-headquartered SaaS company, ANB Systems.
 The company provides energy programme services to utility and regulatory body customers.